roderickmonk/sudoku-typescript/README.md

 ## API

 ### POST /signin
 /signin requires a username and a password.
-Two users are known to the server, `user1` and `user2`, both having the password `12345678`.
+Two users are known to the server, `user1` and `user2`, both having the same password.
 Besides creating a game for a newly signed in user, /signin returns a Json Web Token (JWT) and thereafter the JWT, which is managed as a cookie, is used to locate the board that the user is currently playing.

 ### GET /game/refresh
 There is an underlying assumption that client software is managing a parallel game board, which means that the server is not routinely returning the board to the client every time that the user places a number.
 Nevertheless, /game/refresh allows the client software to retrieve the server's board should a resynch be necessary.

 ### POST /game/place
 /game/place allows client software to place a number on the board.
 However, illegal placements are not permitted and will be rejected as a bad request.
 Checks that are applied are the following: